huggingface/dataset-viewer/README.md

 - `dataset` (required): the dataset ID
 - `config`: the configuration name.
 It might be required, or not, depending on the dataset.
 If the dataset does not contain configs, the `config` parameter can equivalently be passed with `config=default` or obviated.
 - `split` (required): the split name
-- `rows`: the number of rows to extract.
-Defaults to 100.

 Responses: